jojozhuang/jojozhuang.github.io/_posts/2016-01-16-setup-github-pages-site-locally-with-jekyll.md

 > Set up a local version of Jekyll GitHub Pages site to test changes before submitting to github.

 ## 1. What is Jekyll?
 [Jekyll](https://jekyllrb.com) is a simple, blog-aware, static site generator.
-Jekyll is the engine behind [GitHub Pages](https://pages.github.com/), which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free.
+Jekyll is the engine behind [GitHub Pages](https://pages.github.com/), which means you can use Jekyll to host your page, blog, or website from GitHub’s servers for free.

 ## 2. Installing Jekyll on Ubuntu
 Make sure gcc and make are installed.
 Check version of them with the following commands.